ebuntel/Brainextemp/README.md

 [Jump to the section: Arguments for do_gcluster](#Arguments-for-do_gcluster)
 * generate_query in parse
 * gquery in gcluster
+* Merge Cluster (documentation pending)

+## Requirments
+The Genex Package implements the following libraries:
+* numpy
+* fastdtw
+* scipy
+* pyspark-stubs
+* psutil

+User may install all of them with this pip command:

+    pip install numpy fastdtw scipy pyspark-stubs psutil

 ## Parse
 Provides functions that help read csv files.